grey-cat-1908/website/content/blog/portable-minecraft/index.md

 - To ensure optimal performance, it is recommended to use original or recommended Raspberry Pi power supplies.
 Using other power supplies may result in degraded performance.

-- For fast and reliable storage, it is recommended to use good quality SD disks such as **ADATA EXTREME PRO** or other similar devices.
+- For fast and reliable storage, it is recommended to use good quality SD disks such as **SanDisk EXTREME PRO** or other similar devices.

 ---